 More than one in five candidates are expecting to receive salary increases of over 6% in the current pay review period, despite 89% of employers planning to keep salary increases below that, new research from Hays has uncovered.

-The annual Hays Salary Guide found that just 3% of employers plan to increase salaries more than 6%, with 8% not planning to increase salaries at all.
+The annual Hays Salary Guide found just 3% of employers plan to increase salaries more than 6%, with 8% not planning to increase salaries at all.
 The majority (57%) of employers plan to increase salary by 3%.

 While employees must not set their bar too high, employers must be wary, as well.
 “Employers also need to tread carefully in this market and ensure they are selling the full range of the benefits they offer employees when they are interviewing job candidates,” Deligiannis said.